Introduction

 FACTS: A Newspoll graphic showing Albanese leading Dutton 58-26 is now and then virally tweeted with people claiming it to be a new Newspoll.
 It is in fact a very old reading from 29 March - 1 April 2023.
 Other such cases of zombie poll graphics have also been seen at various times.
 Following this one another example involved Dr Victoria Fielding tweeting a September 2022 Resolve graphic showing Albanese leading 53-19 as supposed evidence that the Voice referendum had harmed support for Peter Dutton.
 This was community-noted by Twitter users and then deleted, but copies continued to circulate.

-As for Newspoll specifically, it never had the LNP more than 55-45 ahead and its final estimate was 52.5-47.5 (probably lower than the final numbers) with the accompanying article saying the LNP was on track to win just 48 seats.
+As for Newspoll specifically, it never had the LNP more than 55-45 ahead and its final estimate was 52.5-47.5 with the accompanying article saying the LNP was on track to win 48 seats - both slightly lower than the final numbers.

 Section C: General Properties